-15 GLOSSARY AND DEFINITIONS REV. 14.0 1/03

-"significant others."

-Repetition - The use of the identical catalogue number from the FAI Aerobatic Catalogue more than once within the same Free sequence.

-R & C Exam - An abbreviation for the IAC "Judge's Revalidation and Currency Examination" which is used to bring Regional and National Judges up-to-date on changes to the rules.
-Each judge must pass the R & C Exam annually to be included on the "Approved Judges List" for that contest year.

-Reverse Cuban 8, Half - A "Half Cuban 8" flown with the 45° line first followed by the 5/8th loop.

-Rolling Turn - Any of the figures from sub-families 2.3. to 2.20. which combine aileron rolls with turning flight.
-Also called a "Rolling Circle," primarily in CIVA competitions.

-Safty Check Maneuver - A two-point roll, with a longer than normal hesitation between points, performed before entering the aerobatic box to check the integrity of seat belts and inverted fuel and oil systems.
+- Repetition The use of the identical catalogue number from the FAI Aerobatic Catalogue more than once within the same Free sequence. - R & C Exam An abbreviation for the IAC "Judge's Revalidation and Currency Examination" which is used to bring Regional and National Judges up-to-date on changes to the rules.
+Each judge must pass the R & C Exam annually to be included on the "Approved Judges List" for that contest year. - Reverse Cuban 8, Half A "Half Cuban 8" flown with the 45° line first followed by the 5/8th loop. - Rolling Turn Any of the figures from sub-families 2.3. to 2.20. which combine aileron rolls with turning flight.
+Also called a "Rolling Circle," primarily in CIVA competitions. - Safty Check Maneuver A two-point roll, with a longer than normal hesitation between points, performed before entering the aerobatic box to check the integrity of seat belts and inverted fuel and oil systems.
 The Chief Judge will state the allowed location of the Safety Check Maneuver (usually on base leg entering the box) at the pilots' briefing.

-Score, Raw - The result of multiplying a Judge's grade times the "K" of the figure.

-Score, Total Raw - The addition of all figure raw scores plus presentation from the Form A.

-Sequence - A grouping of aerobatic figures which constitutes one flight program, e.g., the Free Program.

-Shark's Tooth - Common name for any of the figures from sub-families 1.12. to 1.19.

-Slow Roll - A subtype of aileron roll characterized by continuous rotation ranging from 90 degrees to 720 degrees.
+- Score, Raw The result of multiplying a Judge's grade times the "K" of the figure. - Score, Total Raw The addition of all figure raw scores plus presentation from the Form A. - Sequence A grouping of aerobatic figures which constitutes one flight program, e.g., the Free Program. - Shark's Tooth Common name for any of the figures from sub-families 1.12. to 1.19. - Slow Roll A subtype of aileron roll characterized by continuous rotation ranging from 90 degrees to 720 degrees.

 "Slow" does not imply a particular rate of rotation which may, in fact, be very fast.

-Snap Roll - One of two types of rolls as defined by the FAI Aerobatic Catalogue.
-Snap rolls may either be "positive" or "negative".
-Also called "Flick Rolls".

-Spin - Any of the spin elements from Family 9.11 or 9.12 combined with any of the basic figures from Family 1 or Family 8 as marked in the FAI Aerobatic Catalogue with the optional spin symbol.

-Split-S - Common name given to a Family 7 figure consisting of a half slow roll to inverted followed immediately by an inside half-loop down.

-Sportsman - The second of the five categories of aerobatic competition.
+- Snap Roll One of two types of rolls as defined by the FAI Aerobatic Catalogue.
+Snap rolls may either be "positive" 1.6.3. + 9.11.1.4. or "negative".
+Also called "Flick Rolls". - Spin Any of the spin elements from Family 9.11 or 9.12 combined with any of the basic figures from Family 1 or Family 8 as marked in the FAI Aerobatic Catalogue with the optional spin symbol. - Split-S Common name given to a Family 7 figure consisting of a half slow roll to inverted followed immediately by an inside half-loop down. - Sportsman The second of the five categories of aerobatic competition.
 Sportsman competitors fly two programs: a Known Compulsory program which changes each year and, optionally, may either repeat the Known program or fly a Free program of their own design.
 In Glider competition, two different Known Compulsory programs are flown.

-Super Slow Roll - A glider-only slow roll which must have at least a 10 second per 360 degree rate of rotation.

-Supplementary Rules - These rules are published by Contest Directors to augment the "IAC Official Contest Rules".
-They describe local conditions and problems and assist in applying IAC rules to a specific contest.
-They cannot contradict IAC rules except as approved by the IAC President under "waivers".
+assist in applying IAC rules to a specific contest.
+They cannot contradict IAC rules except as approved by the IAC President